geniusworks/problem-solver/CHECKPOINT.md

 - All files saved in correct day directories
 - Clean project structure with no temporary files

+### File Status
+1. Problem Files for 2021/day01:
+   - `problem.txt`: Contains full problem description
+   - `example.txt`: Contains clean example data (199, 200, 208, etc.)
+   - `input.txt`: Contains actual puzzle input (gitignored)
+   - `setup.py`: Updated to use new file handling functions
+   - `part1.py`: Ready for implementation

+2. Shared Utilities:
+   - `utils.py`: Contains all HTTP and file handling functions
+   - `config.py`: Contains constants and configuration

+3. Documentation:
+   - `README.md`: Updated with latest project structure and setup instructions
+   - `.env.template`: Contains template for session cookie

+### Ready for Implementation
+- 2021 Day 1 problem text and input are fetched and stored
+- Example data is clean and ready for testing
+- Problem involves counting how many measurements are larger than the previous measurement
+- Example solution should be 7 (from the example data)

 ### Next Steps
 1. Implement solution for 2021 Day 1
-   - Create test cases from example data
+   - Create test cases from example data (199, 200, 208, etc.)
    - Implement solution in part1.py
    - Add proper logging for solution attempts
-   - Test against example before submitting
+   - Test against example (should get 7) before submitting

 2. Future Improvements
    - Add command line interface for year/day selection